Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 #### Other Requirements

 There are some packages that Quinton-VoiceAssistant requires that need to be installed from your package manager.
+These dependencies are installed by running the setup script, so there is not need to install them separately unless you choose to.
 A table of the required packages for Debian, Ubuntu, and Fedora systems is provided below.
-If you use a different distribution (e.g., CentOS), you can search for packages for your system [here](https://pkgs.org).
+If you use a different distribution or package manager, you can search for packages for your system [here](https://pkgs.org).

 | Debian/Ubuntu     | Fedora                                 |
 | ---------------   | ------                                 |